-The Green Building Act of 2006 (as amended, including but not limited to, the D.C.
-Act 24-306 the Greener Government Building Amendment Act of 2022), the DC Green Construction and Energy Conservation Codes, air quality regulations, and the stormwater regulations, among other laws and regulations, provide a strong foundation for the District's sustainability goals.
+The Green Building Act of 2006, the DC Green Construction and Energy Conservation Codes, air quality regulations, and the stormwater regulations, among other laws and regulations, provide a strong foundation for the District's sustainability goals.
 However, to achieve the targets set forth in Sustainable DC 2.0, Clean Energy DC (as amended, including but not limited to, D.C.
+Act 24-528

-Act 24-528 Clean Energy DC Building Code Amendment Act of 2021), and Climate Ready DC plans, Respondents are encouraged to exceed the basic legal requirements and strive to achieve deeper levels of energy efficiency, greenhouse gas emissions reductions, and climate resilience.
+Clean Energy DC Building Code Amendment Act of 2021), and Climate Ready DC plans, Respondents are encouraged to exceed the basic legal requirements and strive to achieve deeper levels of energy efficiency, greenhouse gas emissions reductions, and climate resilience.
 Respondents are encouraged to review these plans, include members on the development team with qualifications and experience in developing sustainable projects, and highlight qualifications and experience in developing sustainable projects, if any, in their Proposals.
 To minimize permitting delays, Respondents are strongly encouraged to retain the services of environmental consultants well versed in District regulations particularly in the areas of stormwater management, remediation, and energy codes.